ibm-cloud-docs/openshift/openshift_versions_hpcs_router.md

 | 4.6 | Yes | 4.6 |
 | 4.5 | Yes | 4.5 |
 {: summary="The rows are read from left to right.
 The first column is the HPCS Router add-on version.
 The second column is the version's supported state.
 The third column is the {{site.data.keyword.openshiftshort}} version of your cluster that the add-on version is supported for."}
-{: caption="Supported HPCS Router add-on versions" caption-side="top"
+{: caption="Supported HPCS Router add-on versions" caption-side="top"}

 ## Version 4.7.0
 {: #4_7_0}